 The college has an integrated mentoring system, where the faculty acts as a liaison between the students and the institution to execute the functions of the college to reach its objectives.
 Mentors are assigned to guide the students and related stakeholders regarding the progress of their ward and the development of the college.
 In addition the main motto of this mentoring system is to have a close watch on the wards performance and bridge the gap between the teacher and the ward.
-The above system enables for the overall development and progress of the institution.
+The above system enables for the overall development and progress of the institution and the students.

-Number of students enrolled in the institution Number of fulltime teachers Mentor : Mentee Ratio 3134 156 1:20
+Number of students enrolled in the institution Number of fulltime teachers Mentor : Mentee Ratio 3060 130 1:24